.png)

 The Big Picture

-The Pacific Northwest is at a critical moment for infrastructure planning — balancing rapid growth, climate resilience, and cross-border collaboration.
+The Pacific Northwest is at a pivotal moment for infrastructure planning—grappling with rapid population growth, climate risk, and the demand for stronger regional collaboration.

 -